Barthelemy/QualityControl/doc/benchmark-repo.md

 ## How to start using it

-1. Edit the bash script `repo_benchmarks.sh` by modifying the variables NB_OF_TASKS, NB_OF_OBJECTS and SIZE_OBJECTS at the top.
+1. Edit the bash script `o2-qc-repo-benchmark.sh` by modifying the variables NB_OF_TASKS, NB_OF_OBJECTS and SIZE_OBJECTS at the top.
 They arrays that should contain all the possible values for these three variables.
 2. Find a set of machines and assign the variable NODES accordingly.